-Brittany’s shoreline boasts charming seaside towns in the north, a rugged coastline on the east and sheltered sandy beaches in the south.
+Brittany’s shoreline boasts charming seaside towns in the north, rugged coastline on the east and sheltered sandy beaches in the south.
 Inland, it is known for its scenic villages and towns, which are surrounded by picturesque landscapes.

 Visit the charming village of La Gacilly, where Yves Rocher founded his cosmetics empire or the fortified village of La Roche-Bernard, where you can dine at the water’s edge.

 Brittany’s rich history is echoed in its numerous monuments.
-Ancient standing stones and burial mounds remain at Carnac, Locmariaquer and Camaret, whilst the Château de Josselin, reflected in the waters of the Nantes-Brest canal, is a blend of the medieval and the Renaissance.
+Ancient standing stones and burial mounds remain at Carnac, Locmariaquer and Camaret, while the Château de Josselin, reflected in the waters of the Nantes-Brest canal, is a blend of the medieval and the Renaissance.

-Seafood lovers will enjoy Brittany’s fruits de mer and Moules Marinières, but Brittany is probably best known for its crêperies, offering sweet crêpes or savoury galettes.
+Seafood lovers will enjoy Brittany’s Fruits de Mer and Moules Marinières, but Brittany is probably best known for its crêperies, offering sweet crêpes or savoury galettes.
 Accompany your crêpes with a glass or two of Breton cider or pair your seafood with the delicious, dry white Muscadet.

 Cruise the river Vilaine, which flows through the Breton countryside to Rennes, or the delightful, well-preserved River Erdre.
-The Canal d’Ille et Rance descends a remarkable staircase of locks to reach the port of Dinan whilst the almost entirely natural Nantes-Brest canal drifts its way across Brittany and through the “Ile aux Pies”, a magnificent gorge surrounded by granite cliffs.
+The Canal d’Ille et Rance descends a remarkable staircase of locks to reach the port of Dinan while the almost entirely natural Nantes-Brest canal drifts its way across Brittany and through the “Ile aux Pies”, a magnificent gorge surrounded by granite cliffs.